Amtrak train derails in remote part of Montana, killing at least 3 people - KVIA

 “We are deeply saddened to learn local authorities are now confirming that three people have lost their lives as a result of this accident.
 There are also reported injuries among the passengers and crew members travelling on the train.
 Amtrak is working with the local authorities to transport those who were injured to medical care, and to safely evacuate everyone else at the scene,” said the statement.

-Amtrak has activated an Incident Response Team and “are sending emergency personnel and Amtrak leadership to the scene to help support our passengers, our employees and their families with their needs,” the statement said.
-Individuals with questions about their friends and family aboard the train should call 800-523-9101, the railway said.
+The injured were treated at Benefis Hospital in Great Falls, while others who were injured have been treated and released from a variety of local hospitals, said Sarah Robbin, the disaster and emergency services coordinator for Liberty County.

-Megan Vanderves, a passenger on a sleeper car on the train, had been taking a nap when the derailment jolted her awake on Saturday.
+Megan Vandervest, a passenger on a sleeper car on the train, had been taking a nap when the derailment jolted her awake.

 “I would describe the experience as kind of extreme turbulence on an airplane but louder, and there was kind of a lot of smoke smell.
 The first thought I really had when I woke up was, ‘Oh my God we’re derailing,'” she told CNN.

-Note: Correction: An earlier version of this story misspelled the last name of Megan Vandervest.